So far I visited 10 Castles in County Carlow.

 3. Black Castle

-Black Castle is located in Leighlinbridge, County Carlow and is also known as Leighlinbridge Castle.
+Black Castle is located in Leighlinbridge, County Carlow, and is also known as Leighlinbridge Castle.

 And along with part of the bawn.
-The remains of the castle are now dilapidated – a 50-foot-tall (15 m) broken castle tower and parts of one side of an enclosing wall are still extant.
+So, the remains of the castle are now dilapidated – a 50-foot-tall (15 m) broken castle tower.
+And parts of one side of an enclosing wall are still extant.

 Carlow Castle is located on the banks of the River Barrow.
-And there is a first monument which I have visited in Carlow Town and have taken my first photos.
-So I can said here started the idea of posting mycarlow blog.
-I have remember very well that sunny day on March 2014.
+And there is a first monument which I visited in Carlow Town and have taken my first photos.
+So I can say here started the idea of posting mycarlow blog.
+I remember very well that sunny day on March 2014.
 And I will always have sentiment for the ruins of Carlow Castle.
 I consider they are beautiful.

-A towered keep, where a huge rectangular tower is surrounded by four smaller three-quarter-circular towers at the corners of the rectangle.
+A towered keep, where a huge rectangular tower is surrounded by four smaller three-quarter circular towers at the corners of the rectangle.

 In the following centuries, the castle changed hands many times.
 Successively ruled by the English kings, FitzGerald and earls Norfolk and Thomond.
-Bought by the Earl of Thomond in 1616, changed hands multiple times until it was taken by Oliver Cromwell in 1650 but was later returned to the Earl of Thomond.
-When in the 17th century the stronghold lost its strategic significance, it was abandoned and neglected since that time, it began to fall into increasing ruin.
+Bought by the Earl of Thomond in 1616, changed hands multiple times.
+Until it was taken by Oliver Cromwell in 1650.
+But was later returned to the Earl of Thomond.
+When in the 17th century the stronghold lost its strategic significance.
+It was abandoned and neglected since that time, it began to fall into increasing ruin.

-In 1814 the castle was widely destroyed in an attempt to create more space for the conversion into a lunatic asylum with the help of explosives.
+In 1814 the castle was widely destroyed in an attempt to create more space for the conversion into a distraught asylum with the help of explosives.
 Too many explosives were used for the reconstruction, so most of the castle just collapsed.